-Five seasons ago, in Holt's second season with the Irish, Notre Dame won the 2008 BIG EAST title.
-Holt was named the conference's coach of the year after putting together what turned out to be a record-breaking campaign in many ways.
+During Holt's second season with the Irish (2007-08), Notre Dame won the 2008 BIG EAST title, and Holt was named the conference's coach of the year after putting together what turned out to be a record-breaking campaign in many ways.
 The Irish produced a then school-record 300.47 stroke average and won a program-best five tournaments, including the BIG EAST championship.
 Three straight wins to open the season signified another program milestone for the Irish.
 Three golfers combined to win four tournaments on the season and the year was capped with a trip to the NCAA Central Regional in Austin, Texas.

 After the record-breaking 2007-08 campaign, Park became the program's first All-America honoree as she copped honorable mention All-America accolades from the National Golf Coaches Association and Golfweek magazine.
 Park won two tournaments on the year and posted a single season-best 73.63 stroke average.

 The 2007-08 season commenced with a win at the Cougar Classic in Hanahan, S.C.
 Maunu earned medalist honors by firing a school-record three-round total of 210 (-6).
 Maunu's first-round six-under par 66 also represented a program record.
 Notre Dame followed that with a win at the Napa River Grill Cardinal Cup and a win at the Wolverine Invitational in Ann Arbor, Mich.

 A fourth team victory was achieved in the spring at the Rio Verde Collegiate Invitational in Rio Verde, Ariz.
 For the third time that year, Notre Dame swept the hardware as Park captured the individual title.